dAvidcA/xrdp-modern-login/README.md

-**Note:** The image shared in the repository (`/usr/share/xrdp/xrdp-logo.bmp`) does not have the avatar and logo name of my server (danbo), it is an image that you can edit (with the image editor of your choice) and customize and add the details to your liking.
+**Note:** The image shared in the repository (`/usr/share/xrdp/xrdp-logo.bmp`) does not have the avatar and logo name of my server (danbo), it is an image that you can edit (with the image editor of your choice), customize and add the details to your liking.

-### Example custom design
+#### Example custom design

 ![example](https://github.com/dAvidcA/xrdp-modern-login/assets/585236/a314364f-b3ff-4f08-96c0-229e37e9bda7)

+## How to use

+  * It is recommended to backup the old *xrdp.ini* file which is stored under `/etc/xrdp/xrdp.ini` (Just in case you need it later)
+  * Copy the new *xrdp.ini* on `/etc/xrdp/`
+  * Copy the new logo *xrdp-logo.bmp* on `/usr/share/xrdp/`.
+Remember
+    to edit the image and add your fav design.
+The image must be in 24-bits bitmap (.bmp) image.
+  * Reboot your server or restart the xRDP service: `sudo service xrdp restart`